Profile picture Benny Pinkas

 Efficient Scalable Multiparty Private Set-Intersection via Garbled Bloom Filters

-Tore Fredriksen, Yehuda Lindel, Valery Oshether and Benny Pinkas
+• Tore Fredriksen, Yehuda Lindell, Valery Osheter, and Benny Pinkas

 Fast Distributed RSA Key Generation for Semi-honest and Malicious Adversaries